Improve your child’s fitness in four weeks

 So what’s the solution?
 Of course, we need to encourage children to move more than they do.
 Guidelines suggest that all 5 to 18-year-olds should do at least an hour of physical activity a day, some of which should leave them breathless and sweaty, and on three days a week that should include muscle-strengthening moves that will help them to gain the strength and physical conditioning they need to progress through their teens and become healthy adults.
 What this doesn’t mean is that they need to join a gym or get a personal trainer.
 I’ve developed a simple, 20-minute programme for primary school children that I’ve called “Fitness For Life” and am rolling it out nationwide this year.
 It consists of simple exercises that require no special equipment, like the ones we’ve included here, carried out five days a week.
 This kind of approach can have a dramatic effect within a few weeks.

 Exercise for children, especially those under 12, should be enjoyable and any activity that is added to their daily routine should be based predominantly on lots of game-play.
-It helps if they can be active with friends, if they can use parks and other child-friendly environments.
-They can run, they can jump, climb and throw.
-If they choose to, they can play competitive sports such as netball, football, tennis and cricket.
+It helps if they can exercise with friends, use parks, and live in child-friendly environments.
+Running, jumping, climbing, and throwing are all things they can do.
+Moreover, interested students can join sports classes for netball, football, tennis (as a parent, visit this site for finding tennis coaches), and cricket.
 They shouldn’t really notice that they are exercising at all and in the programme over the page we’ve included exercises that will get them stronger and fitter without them even realising it.
 The overriding message is that in order for exercise to become a habit at any age, it should be fun.

 As told to Peta Bee